ShebMichel/My_Python_Basics/README.md

 ## 3. regular expressions
 In this tutorial, you’ll explore regular expressions, also known as regexes, in Python.
 A regex is a special sequence of characters that defines a pattern for complex string-matching functionality.
 ## 4. file input and output
+This section deal with file writing and reading.
+The exercise used convert english into japanese
 ## 5. advance generators

 ## 6. decorators